Azure-Samples/hdinsight-migration/MapR Migration/Instructions/3-SparkMigration.md

     10.20.0.4 onprem.internal.cloudapp.net onprem
     ```

-1. Run the following command to quit the root shell and return to the sshuser shell.
+1. Run the following command to quit the root shell and return to the sshuser shell:

     ```bash
     exit